 - During this phase, the hair is not visible on the outer layer of your skin, and treatments are completely ineffective because there is nothing to transfer the energy from the tip of the hair down to the follicle. https://en.wikipedia.org/wiki/Hair_follicle#Telogen_phase

 Hair growth cycles are why you have to go for numerous laser hair removal sessions because you want to catch each hair growth cycle in the anagen phase (usually 2-6 weeks apart) once the new cycle is beginning.

 Now that you understand the hair growth cycles let's talk about the best hair removal methods for MTF transgender women.

 IPL is another type of effective laser hair removal method such as the Alexandrite laser.

-It’s a type of light therapy used primarily to remove unwanted hair from home, to get rid of wrinkles and treating spots.
+It's a type of light therapy used primarily to remove unwanted hair from home, get rid of wrinkles, and treat spots.

-Instead of using a concentrated beam of light, IPL devices use an array of light and is A LOT MORE AFFORDABLE than a salon and you can do it from the privacy of your own home.
+Instead of using a concentrated beam of light, IPL devices use an array of light and are A LOT MORE AFFORDABLE than a salon, and you can do it from the privacy of your own home.

 How can you remove unwanted hair permanently at home while transitioning from male to female?

 Here's what Nikki Has to say about our IPL: